 I am two-thirds of the way through a planned trilogy titled You Can’t Hide in the Desert.
 In the first show, Pearls, I told the story of my mum’s strange pearls of wisdom.
 In the second, The Forgettory, I explored the meaning of family memory.
-In the final show, An Evening With the Vegetarian Librarian, I’ll be bringing it all together to sew an entire dress on stage in each and every show.
-(Actually, I’m not sure I can work out how to do this so there might be some tweaking of both title and concept between now and February 2020).
+In the final show, An Evening With the Vegetarian Librarian, I’ll be bringing it all together in a much more light-hearted piece telling the story of how a librarian became a funeral celebrant (well, one version of it anyway).

 These monologues have marked a significant change in the direction of my work.
 When I started writing Pearls I was intending to write a conventional memoir for publication.
 However, the more I wrote, the more I realised I was writing a piece for performance.
 It was a bit scary (terrifying) deciding to put on a show.
 I have dabbled in stand-up, but I had never written for theatre and I hadn’t acted since I was Grandpa Joe in Port Pirie Youth Theatre’s production of Charlie and the Chocolate Factory.
 But it’s been worth every scary (terrifying) second.
 Learning how to perform has given me a whole new way to see my writing.

 Each piece has been debuted at the Adelaide Fringe, but I have also performed at other venues around South Australia.
 I did have grand plans for expansion in 2020, but COVID has made me rethink it all.
 For now, I am preparing a new piece Stitches, with financial support from the South Australian government as part of their COVID emergency grants scheme.

 She might be a vegetarian, but she’s also the Gen-X meat in the inter-generational sandwich of the modern workplace.

 A mostly true, slightly made-up tale of thwarted ambition, underachievement, and a funeral in a library.
 A meditation on reading and an ode to life before the device.